 Where to Find Paid IB Physics Tests

-The IBO sells the IB Physics SL and HL past papers from November 2015 to November 2018 on their website.
+The IBO sells the IB Physics SL and HL past papers from 2015 through 2017 on their website.
 This is the only safe place to get IB Physics past papers to download.
 To find them, search for "physics exam paper."
 From there, you can sort by release date and language.

 Each paper and each mark scheme costs $3 (or $3.99 for the most recent exam).
 One full exam (including paper 1, paper 2, paper 3, and the mark scheme for each) will cost you about $18.

-Buying all of the past papers and mark schemes from 2015-2018 can end up costing hundreds of US dollars, so if you're looking to spend as little as possible, I recommend just purchasing the most recent (May 2018 and November 2018) past papers, as they will be closest to what you learned.
+Buying all of the past papers and mark schemes can end up costing hundreds of US dollars, so if you're looking to spend as little as possible, I recommend just purchasing the most recent past papers, as they will be closest to what you learned.

 3 Strategies to Use IB Physics Past Papers Effectively